aggregat4/dendriform/JOURNAL.md

 A dialog manager can have a dialog registered on a concrete element or on a css class.

 Started implementation of a dialog manager.

+## 8.3.2019

+Implemented a dialog system that works quite well.
+This now pulls all the specific logic out of the tree-component.
+This also means we are now fixed positioning the dialogs (since we can't "know" about the local DOM structure anymore) but that seems fine.
+Positioning the dialog should definitely be smarter for constrained screen sizes but we'll tackle that some other time.

+Started the OPML import menu, need to debug the transient popup dialog showing.